Google Chrome Extension Crackdown Brings New Rules on Data Collection and AI Jailbreaks — What We Know

 According to Cybernews, Google announced new rules for Chrome extensions that limit how much user data they can collect.

-Google published the update on July 1, 2026.
-Enforcement begins on August 1, 2026.
+The changes affect extensions in the Chrome Web Store, which are small add-ons that add features to Chrome.
+Google published the update on July 1, 2026, and enforcement begins on August 1, 2026.
 After that date, extensions that break the rules may face action from the Chrome Web Store.

 The new rules say extensions may only collect data that is strictly needed for their stated purpose.
+Developers must also clearly tell users what data is collected and warn them if data handling changes after installation.

 Google also banned two product categories.
 Chrome extensions may not enable real-money prediction markets or help users bypass AI safety rules.